 - Adjust your Salesforce web-to-lead form.
 Modify the web-to-lead form on your website to upload the click ID (along with the rest of the form data) to Salesforce.
 Your Salesforce account administrator can help you with this step.

 - Edit your website to save the click ID in a cookie.
 Google Ads will give you a piece of code to add to your website so you can collect and store the click ID.
-If you have a webmaster, he or she can help you with this.
+If you have a web developer, he or she can help you with this.

 - Test that your system is working.
 Add the ID parameter to your website’s URL, submit a test lead, and see if the ID is passed along to Salesforce.

 - Link your Google Ads and Salesforce accounts.
 You’ll need to enter a username and password for your Salesforce account.
 If someone else is the account administrator, ask them to give you a username and password, or join you for this part of the process.